alphagov/government-service-design-manual/data-style-guide/index.md

 f) Are your colours appropriate for the data?

 ###Worked Example - GDS Performance Dashboard
-The example below is from the GDS SMT dashboard shows how avoiding chart junk and limiting the number of datasets can enhance your visualisation.
+The example below from GDS' senior management dashboard shows how avoiding chart junk and limiting the number of datasets can enhance your visualisation.

 ####Before
 ![Poor stack bar - image 8](https://docs.google.com/drawings/pub?id=1X2JceYqVi-2LhiGJXstzPgGKkhv-ACGPNhjS09KewJU&w=337&h=237)